President Biden to end COVID-19 emergencies on May 11

 The costs of COVID-19 vaccines are also expected to skyrocket once the government stops buying them, with Pfizer saying it will charge as much as $130 per dose.
 Only 15% of Americans have received the recommended, updated booster that has been offered since last fall.

-Once the emergency expires, people with private insurance will have some out-of-pocket costs for vaccines, tests and treatment, while the uninsured will have to pay for those expenses in their entirety.
+People with private insurance could have some out-of-pocket costs for vaccines, especially if they go to an out-of-network provider, Levitt said.
+Free at-home COVID tests will also come to an end.
+And hospitals will not get extra payments for treating COVID patients.

-Legislators did extend telehealth flexibilities that were introduced as COVID-19 hit, leading health care systems around the country to regularly deliver care by smartphone or computer.
+Legislators did extend for another two years telehealth flexibilities that were introduced as COVID-19 hit, leading health care systems around the country to regularly deliver care by smartphone or computer.

 The Biden administration had previously considered ending the emergency last year, but held off amid concerns about a potential “winter surge” in cases and to provide adequate time for providers, insurers and patients to prepare for its end.